bsccf/Uni-notes/Thermofluids/11U Processes, paths and reversibility/isochoric heat transfer.md

 >> $C_v=$ [[constant volume specific heat]]

 ### Example
-Adding heat to a sealed ridgid container.
+Adding heat to a sealed ridgid container. (this is basically what you will use this for, [[yes I will use kek unironically|kek]])